-In recognition of outstanding scholarship and their impact as teachers, the Hobart Alumni Association and William Smith Alumnae Association will honor Professor Emerita of Art History Elena Ciletti and Interim President and Professor Emeritus of Economics Patrick A. McGuire L.H.D. ’12 with the Distinguished Faculty Award on Friday, June 1 at 11:30 a.m. in the Vandervort Room of the Scandling Campus Center during this year’s Reunion.
+In recognition of outstanding scholarship and their impact as teachers, the Hobart Alumni Association and William Smith Alumnae Association honored Professor Emerita of Art History Elena Ciletti and Interim President and Professor Emeritus of Economics Patrick A. McGuire L.H.D. ’12 with the Distinguished Faculty Award on Friday, June 1 in the Vandervort Room of the Scandling Campus Center during this year’s Reunion.

 Established in 1990, the Distinguished Faculty Award recognizes the importance that graduates of the Colleges place on the contributions of outstanding faculty members of the past – for their impact as teachers, mentors and scholars.
 The recipients are nominated by alumni and alumnae and are professors who are retired or have moved on from Hobart and William Smith for more than five years or are deceased.
-HWS alums are encouraged to submit reflections of Ciletti and McGuire that will presented to them in a book during the award ceremony.
+HWS alums submitted reflections of Ciletti and McGuire that were presented to them in a book during the award ceremony.

 “The impact that professors have on their students can last a lifetime.
 They have a gift to inspire, challenge and engage with their students,” says Associate Vice President of Alumnae Relations Kathy Killius Regan ’82, P’13.
 “Selected with great care and consideration, these faculty members will be remembered for their teaching as well as their scholarly achievements.
 Both Professor Ciletti and Professor McGuire have left distinct marks on HWS through their service, and their legacies still influence those who had the good fortune to study with them.”